whole grains, refined flour, gluten, starch, sugars, cereals, grains, breads, pastas, reduce pain, diet, inflammation cascade, inflammation,

 1. Cereals and Grains

-Archeologists have found evidence that soon after farming and consuming larger amounts of these foods that signs of health problems and afflictions began to emerge and become more prevalent in human society.
+Archeologists have found evidence that soon after farming and consuming larger amounts of these foods became commonplace, signs of health problems and afflictions began to emerge and become more prevalent in human society.

 Cereals and grains, mostly in the form of breads and pastas, make up a large part of today’s average American dietWhat most people don’t realize is that all grains are highly acidic in nature, and also contain gluten, a common allergen.
 Most breads and pastas are made with highly processed and bleached flours, which increase their acidity as well.
 Starches in these foods are broken down by your body into sugars, which are then stored as fat.